code-ongaku/Multi-Modal-Recognition-System/README.md

 ## Observations

-- Speech differences were more distinct between two female users than between a male and female, likely due to accent variations.
+- Speech differences were more noticeable between the two female users than between the male and female users, likely due to accent variations.

-- Facial similarities were higher among female subjects, slightly reducing face-matching reliability.
+- Female subjects showed greater facial similarity compared to the male-female pair.
+This was likely influenced by features such as hair color, smiling with teeth, facial structure, and the presence of glasses.

 - Fusion led to a significant increase in accuracy, as one modality compensated for the limitations of the other.